 GMAT Study Plan: When to Prepare & How to Build a Schedule

 Note: This article explains when to study for the GMAT.
-If you are looking for information on how to study, see GMAT Study Guide.
+If you are looking for information on how to study, see How to Prepare for GMAT.

 Choosing when to study for the GMAT Focus Edition might be the most important decision in the preparation process.
 In 16 years of preparing students for this test, I have seen countless examples of people who needlessly extend the process and never truly devote the required time to the exam.
 They start their GMAT prep schedule and then: